I'm Down: Recording

 The Beatles recorded "I'm Down" on 14 June 1965 during a session for their fifth album, Help!, in which they also recorded McCartney's songs "I've Just Seen a Face" and "Yesterday".
 Recording in EMI's Studio Two, George Martin produced the session, assisted by balance engineer Norman Smith.
 The song's basic track features McCartney singing and playing bass, George Harrison on electric guitar and Ringo Starr on drums.
-On the band's first take, the song did not yet have a definitive ending, McCartney telling Harrison and Starr after the last chorus to "keeping going".
+On the band's first take, the song did not yet have a definitive ending, McCartney telling Harrison and Starr after the last chorus to "keep it going".
 The final attempt – take seven – was marked "best".

 The band overdubbed several parts onto take seven.
 Lennon and Harrison provided backing vocals, with Lennon singing in a low register, dropping to G during the choruses.
 Starr added further percussion with bongos while Harrison added a new guitar solo.
 Lennon added an organ solo with a Vox Continental electric organ – the first Beatles recording to feature the instrument – playing glissandos with his elbow in the style of American musician Jerry Lee Lewis.